 More than 700,000 New Yorkers have diabetes, and nearly a third do not know they have it.
 Many people with diabetes have no symptoms.
 For others, symptoms may develop slowly over time or are so mild, they go unnoticed.

-Making healthier food choices and moving more are key to controlling your diabetes.
-The good news is that taking small steps to improve your health goes a long way when it comes to living well with diabetes:
+Taking diabetes medication that your doctor prescribes, healthy diet choices and exercise are important to managing Type 1 and Type 2 diabetes.
+The good news is that taking small steps to improve your health goes a long way when it comes to diabetes management:

 How can I find a doctor to help me with diabetes?